 Storing the cake

-- This old fashioned lemon pound cake lasts at room temperature for a good 4 to 5 days, provided it is handled without any contact with moisture.
-It is best refrigerated if intended to be kept longer.
+- This old fashioned lemon pound cake lasts at room temperature for a good 4 to 5 days, provided you handle it without any contact with moisture.
+Refrigerate the cake if you intend to keep it longer.

 Decorating the cake